Publishing Resources

 Scroll down for more.

-Journals should require some kind of disclosure statement from all authors.
+Require some kind of disclosure statement from all authors

-Journals can aid in training early career and later career scholars about openly and transparently discussing and reporting intellectual credit through encouraging the use of Open Science practices.
+Train early career and later career scholars about openly and transparently discussing & reporting intellectual credit through encouraging the use of Open Science practices